Gayathri2004Anant/LIS/README.md

 ## Installation

 1. Clone the repository.
-2. Install dependencies with `npm install`.
+2. Install dependencies with `npm install` and `pip install requirements.txt`
 3. On a new terminal, prepare the backend of the project for running using these commands in their respective order:
                                 `python3 manage.py makemigrations`
                                 `python3 manage.py migrate`